 College: John Glenn College of Public Affairs

 Department: same

 Faculty director: Trevor Brown

 Primary contact, if different from faculty director: Kathleen Hallihan

 Fiscal officer: Andrea Garringer

 Marketing director: TBD

 Enrollment contact for state authorization compliance: Rob Greenbaum

 Additional colleges/contacts: David Landsbergen

-Brittany Miller
+New one - and - Brittany Miller

 Name of program: Master of Public Management and L eadership Approval process (change in delivery or new program): New Program Will this program have a different fee structure from what would normally be assessed similar students at the university?
-If so, then please explain: No. Total credit hours: 32-33 of courses to be created: 8 new courses, 16 courses that are i n existence and need to be converted of courses already in an online format that need ODEE review: 1 ( Plus, 4 of the 16 existing courses are in hybrid formats) of anticipated students: 1 cohort of 20 to start,, eventually 2 per year) cohorts of 30-40 (so 60-80 total over time State authorization: For this program, does your college plan Yes/No n to do any of the following outside of Ohio?
+If so, then please explain: No. Total credit hours: 32-33 of courses to be created: 8 new courses, 16 courses that are i n existence and need to be converted of courses already in an online format that need ODEE review: 1 ( Plus, 4 of the 16 existing courses are in hybrid formats) of anticipated students: per year) cohorts of 30-40 (so 60-80 total over time State authorization: Yes/No n to do any of the following outside of Ohio?
 Maintain a physical location, facility or instruction site (may include server or other equipment or administrative offices) No. Recruit students (either occasionally or consistently) Yes.
 Conduct soliciting, marketing or advertising Yes.
 Employ full time and/or adjunct faculty (1099/W-2) Yes.
 Conduct instructional activities such as clinicals, labs, practicums, internships or externships (where students meet face to face) Yes.
-Have contracts or agreements to provide services to students, such as proctored exams No. Have partnerships with educational institutions No.
+Have contracts or agreements to provide services to students, such as proctored exams No. Have partnerships with educational Institutions No.